magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rpc.md

 ## Device RPC API

-ThingsBoard provides a convenient API to send and receive RPC commands from applications running on the device.
+IoT Hub provides a convenient API to send and receive RPC commands from applications running on the device.
 This API is specific for each supported network protocol.
 You can review API and examples on the corresponding reference page: